 Iodine is present in natural sea water in a very low concentration (0.06 to 0.08 mg/L) and this iodine occurs as several different species including iodide, iodate, molecular iodine and hypoiodite.

-It is noteworthy that I have found that in 95% of my reef aquariums the need for an Iodine Test Kit is not necessary.
-Generally in my aquarium maintenance route I found adding a set amount of iodine (generally about 1/2 to a full dose as per SeaChem's Reef Iodide) worked just fine.
-Only when I found some other parameters off and/or a coral (primarily softies) were doing sub par I would then bring out my iodine test kit and even then this parameter often would test OK.
-It should also be noted that time released iodine supplements or supplements containing organically bound/complexed iodine species will give false results with iodine test kits
+It is noteworthy that I have found that in many of my reef aquariums the need for an Iodine Test Kit is not necessary.
+Generally in my aquarium maintenance route I found adding a set amount of iodine worked just fine (generally about 1/2 to a full dose as per SeaChem's Reef Iodide supplement).

 Strontium Test Kit; This test kit is important in accelerating the growth of coral and calcareous algae.
 Natural sea water contains approx. 7 - 9 mg/L strontium.
 Strontium is very difficult to test for, but if there is found to be a depletion of calcium in the aquarium then strontium levels are likely to be very low as well.
 Strontium concentration should be kept between 5 and 20 mg/L.

 Silicate Test Kit; Although listed in the saltwater section, this test kit can also be useful for testing silicates in freshwater as well, especially where Brown Diatom Algae is a continuing problem.
 Most silicate test kits are designed to test for silicates down to .2 ppm (mg/L).